 From heavy industrial systems through to consumer kitchen electronics, Witekio’s embedded Linux experience in unsurpassed and clients regularly return to our teams to provide the embedded software they need to move their innovations to market.

-At Witekio our engineers can customize an embedded Linux system tailored to your specific needs and end users.
+At Witekio our engineers can customize an embedded Linux system to your specific needs and end users.
 With more than two decades of experience in developing custom BSPs and adapting the Linux operating system to diverse products and industries, Witekio has the expertise to help you develop your own custom embedded Linux system.

 Why Linux Embedded?

 There are many reasons to choose Linux for embedded systems.
 The first and perhaps most obvious is the price: Linux is free.
 With no cost to adopting the operating system, embedded Linux puts you ahead of commercial alternatives from a financial perspective on day one.

 Yet beyond the cost advantage, embedded Linux development also offers a range of other advantages for embedded systems.
 Linux comes with robust features thanks to its multi-threaded, multi-function OS.
 Like other Unix based systems, embedded Linux offers graphical features, communications features and all the other standard elements that IoT developers expect.

 Embedded Linux systems are also infinitely scalable and can run on everything from the smallest boards and flash storage through to the most powerful cloud servers.
 This means easier and more rapid upgrades to firmware and embedded systems and improved compatibility across devices, workstations, and servers.

 Linux is easily customized meaning that adaptation to a specific use case, device, or product platform is not only possible but fast.
 The sheer number of different Linux deployment use cases is overwhelming, and it is the first operating system to power human-built devices on another planet.